-When it comes to functionality, local LLMs can do a lot of the same things as cloud-based models, like generating text, answering questions, analysing content, and helping with writing.
-The difference isn't in what the model does, but in where and how it does it.
-With local AI, prompts, contextual information, and outputs, you don't need to leave the device to be processed.
+From a functional perspective, local LLMs are capable of many of the same tasks as cloud-based models.
+They can generate text, answer questions, analyze documents, and assist with writing.
+The difference lies not in what the model can do, but in where and how it does it.
+With local AI, prompts, contextual information, and generated outputs are processed on the device itself, rather than being transmitted to an external service.

 Why Local LLMs Became Feasible Only Recently

 Several developments changed this situation.
-Open-source language models became easier to get hold of, meaning developers and researchers could try stuff outside of closed cloud platforms.
-At the same time, techniques like model optimisation and quantisation meant that less hardware was needed to run inference.
-Consumer devices also got a lot more powerful, which made it possible to run complex models on your own device.
+Open-source language models became widely available, allowing experimentation outside closed cloud platforms.
+At the same time, optimization techniques such as quantization reduced the hardware requirements for inference.
+Consumer hardware also improved significantly, making it possible to run complex models on personal devices.

 Hardware Requirements and Optimization for 2025